Bernardito Auza

 Bernardito Cleopas Auza (born 10 June 1959) is a Filipino prelate of the Catholic Church.
 He is the current Apostolic Nuncio to the European Union, appointed to that position on 22 March 2025.
 Prior to this, he served under the diplomatic service of the Holy See, as well as being the Permanent Observer of the Holy See to the United Nations from 2014 to 2019.
 He is a member of the Priestly Fraternities of Saint Dominic.

 Early life

-Auza was born on 10 June 1959, in Balintawak, Talibon, Bohol, Philippines, the eighth of twelve children of Meliton Garcia Auza and Magdalena Polestico Cleopas.
+Bernardito Cleopas Auza was born on 10 June 1959, in Balintawak, Talibon, Bohol, Philippines, the eighth of twelve children of Meliton Garcia Auza and Magdalena Polestico Cleopas.
 After preliminary education in Talibon, he entered the Immaculate Heart of Mary Seminary in Tagbilaran City.
 He then enrolled at the University of Santo Tomas, Manila, where he obtained his Licentiate in Philosophy in 1981, Licentiate in Theology in 1986, and Masters in Education also in 1986.

 Auza was ordained a priest by Bishop Daniel Francis Walsh of the Roman Catholic Diocese of Santa Rosa in California on 29 June 1985.

 At the Pontifical University of Saint Thomas Aquinas (Angelicum), he obtained a Licentiate in Canon Law in 1989 and a Doctorate in Sacred Theology in 1990.
 He attended the Pontifical Ecclesiastical Academy to prepare for a diplomat's career.